 - L-shaped settees don’t make the best guest beds

-Just because there are only two of you, you don’t necessarily have to opt for a two-berth caravan.
+Just because there are only two of you, you don’t necessarily have to opt for a two berth caravan, as the 2023 winner of the best caravan for couples category shows.
 Sometimes something slightly larger can provide you with just that extra little bit of living space you can feel truly relaxed away from home.

 That is what the new-look Camino 650 truly provides, especially as this season it has been widened, like all the other Caminos, to 8ft.